JoshMiles/tccsite/docs/P02/20-to-29-Case-Files/21-File-Notes/14-TE_S_RESPONSE_TO_DEFENSE_MOTION.md

 - After waiting and asking a few more times Alan said he didn't think his DNA would be found in the home.
 - I asked Alan where he was when he was in the residence on Saturday.
 - He explained he was in the living room, back bedroom, and bathroom where he helped his son use the bathroom.
-- Alan **said** he was playing, wrestling with his son in the hallway and in the living room.
+- <span style="background:rgba(240, 200, 0, 0.2)">Alan **said** he was playing, wrestling with his son in the hallway and in the living room. </span>
-- Alan mentioned his hair might be in the home because he was wrestling with this son in the residence and then pulled on the front of his hair line indicating his hair being pulled.
+- <span style="background:rgba(240, 200, 0, 0.2)">Alan mentioned his hair might be in the home because he was wrestling with this son in the residence and then pulled on the front of his hair line indicating his hair being pulled.</span>

 - I saw Alan had a recent injury to his left hand.
 His left hand was swollen and the skin on the top of the same hand was flushed.
-- The injury looked like the result of a contusion from blunt force trauma.
+- <span style="background:rgba(240, 200, 0, 0.2)">The injury looked like the result of a contusion from blunt force trauma. </span>
 - I did not see any abrasions or cuts to the injured area.
 - I asked Alan about the injury and he replied his three year old son struck his hand with a hatchet while cutting fire wood.
 - Alan said this happened on Monday night while they were at his apartment.
-- Alan further said his son hit without warning.
+- <span style="background:rgba(240, 200, 0, 0.2)">Alan further said his son hit without warning</span>.

-- I further observed a cut on Alan's left thumb on the top of the thumb.
+- <span style="background:rgba(240, 200, 0, 0.2)">I further observed a cut on Alan's left thumb on the top of the thumb. </span>
-- Alan had a band aid over the cut Alan said he cut his thumb while cutting an apple earlier in the morning at his residence.
+- <span style="background:rgba(240, 200, 0, 0.2)">Alan had a band aid over the cut Alan said he cut his thumb while cutting an apple earlier in the morning at his residence.</span>
-- Alan had some other abrasions on his knuckles of his right hand that were almost healed.
+- <span style="background:rgba(240, 200, 0, 0.2)">Alan had some other abrasions on his knuckles of his right hand that were almost healed.</span>
-- Alan mentioned he always seems to cut himself.
+- <span style="background:rgba(240, 200, 0, 0.2)">Alan mentioned he always seems to cut himself.</span>

 - I asked Alan if there would be any reason why he would harm Susann.
 - Alan did not immediately answer and would not look at me.